 - Detroit Stage features an all-Detroit lineup of veterans, rising talent, and newcomers.

 - The Underground Stage offers music fans a true "warehouse party" experience located under the main level of Hart Plaza.

-MOVEMENT STUDIORelease your inner musician and discover the latest technology and gear from industry leaders at the Movement Studio presented by Sweetwater.
+MOVEMENT STUDIORelease your inner musician and discover the latest technology and gear from industry leaders at the Movement Studio.
 Several noted brands will be present, offering attendees product demonstrations, hands-on interaction and a chance to win many of the instruments on display.
 The Movement Studio is located near the Detroit Stage.

 RESPECT THE ARCHITECTSResident Advisor, Detroit Techno Foundation, and Underground Music Academy present Respect the Architects exhibition exploring some of the Detroit electronic music community’s most impactful and unsung heroes.

 “Much has been written about the first wave of Detroit techno artists and as pioneers of one of the most impactful genres in the world.
 This list is designed to shine a light on the unsung heroes who ghost-wrote classic records, created the structures, spaces, and scenarios that allowed techno to grow beyond the wildest dreams of its inventors, and the mentors who have supported and inspired the subsequent waves of Detroit techno artists in finding their sound and place in the musical world.

 If you recognize these names we hope you will join us in telling their stories and celebrating their impact, if you don’t - we hope you take the time to listen and learn about the people who built Techno City.”